 Finally, the last step of the data pre-processing is the normalization.
 We use the standard scaler from the module sklearn.preprocessing over the PAT filtered.
 This function do the following operation :

-PATfiltered = PATfiltered - mean / standard deviation
+PATfiltered = (PATfiltered – mean) / standard deviation

-It allows all data to be scaled to the same scale.
+It allows all variables to be scaled to the same scale.
 In our case, this may improve only slightly algorithm performance, as this is our only input feature.
 It could become more significant if the model is trained on different patients, to normalize all data between patients in the same way.

 Machine Learning and Deep Learning models

-In this project, the following main classes of models were tried out: linear regression model, polynomial regression model, Support Vector Machine model and two deep learning models, beeing the Multilayer Perceptron (MLP) regressor and the Long Short-Term Memory (LSTM) neural network.
-All these models are regression models, as the goal is to predict the blood pressure from the PAT and not do a classification.
-In order to compare the effect of the different preprocessing steps on the prediction accuracy of blood pressure, all models were tried out with the PAT data with no preprocessing, inverted, with normalization and with both normalization and inverted PAT.
-In addition, for model selection by cross validation, different approaches of cross validation was done for each model, beeing train-test split, rolling train test split and time-series-split.
+In this project, the following main classes of models were tried out: linear, polynomial, Support Vector Machine model and two deep learning models, beeing the Multilayer Perceptron (MLP) regressor and the Long Short-Term Memory (LSTM) neural network.
+All these models are regression models, as the goal is to predict the blood pressure from the PAT and not to do a classification.
+In order to compare the effect of the different preprocessing steps on the prediction accuracy of blood pressure, all models were tried out with the PAT data with no preprocessing, the inverted PAT, with normalization and with both normalization and inverted PAT.
+In addition, for model selection by cross validation, different approaches of cross validation were applied to each model, beeing train-test split, rolling train test split and time-series-split.
 The results of all the models were compared by the Root Mean Square Error (RMSE) on test samples and the accuracy score of prediction, R^2.
 The summary of the results from all the models is provided in the Appendix.

 Regression models